Contrast-Security-OSS/docs/content/user/account/LoginPassword.md

 	* [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en)
 	* [iPhone](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8)
 	* [Blackberry](https://appworld.blackberry.com/webstore/content/29401059/?lang=en&countrycode=US)
-* If you run into issues using either method, download the backup codes provided.
+* If you run into issues using either method, use the backup codes provided.

 ### Verification codes

-If you choose to receive your verification codes by email, Contrast sends you a verification code to enter on the following screen.
+If you choose to receive your verification codes by email, Contrast sends you a verification code to enter on the following configuration screen.

 If you select Google Authenticator, Contrast provides QR code with further instructions.
 You can scan the QR code, enter the code manually or use the provided dropdown to select the device type.
 Use the Google Authenticator application to obtain a verification code and validate your device.